SNV calling from NGS data: Probabilistic methods

-A set of hypothetical NGS reads are shown, aligned against a reference sequence.
-At the annotated locus, the reads contain a mixture of A/G nucleotides, against the A reference allele.
-Depending on the prior genotype probabilities, and the chosen error model, this may be called as a heterozygous SNV (genotype AG predicted), the G nucleotides may be classified as errors and no variant called (genotype AA predicted), or alternatively the A nucleotides may be classified as errors and a homozygous SNV called (genotype GG predicted).
+A set of hypothetical NGS reads is shown aligned to a reference sequence.
+At the annotated locus, the reads contain a mixture of A and G nucleotides, whereas the reference allele is A. Depending on the prior genotype probabilities and the selected error model, the site may be called as a heterozygous SNV (predicted genotype AG); the G nucleotides may be classified as errors, resulting in no variant call (predicted genotype AA); or, alternatively, the A nucleotides may be classified as errors and the site may be called as a homozygous SNV (predicted genotype GG).

 In an ideal error free world with high read coverage, the task of variant calling from the results of a NGS data alignment would be simple; at each locus (position on the genome) the number of occurrences of each distinct nucleotide among the reads aligned at that position can be counted, and the true genotype would be obvious; either AA if all nucleotides match allele A, BB if they match allele B, or AB if there is a mixture.
 However, when working with real NGS data this sort of naive approach is not used, as it cannot account for the noise in the input data.

 The nucleotide counts used for base calling contain errors and bias, both due do the sequenced reads themselves, and the alignment process.
 This issue can be mitigated to some extent by sequencing to a greater depth of read coverage, however this is often expensive, and many practical studies require making inferences on low coverage data.

 Probabilistic methods aim to overcome the above issue, by producing robust estimates of the probabilities of each of the possible genotypes, taking into account noise, as well as other available prior information that can be used to improve estimates.
 A genotype can then be predicted based on these probabilities, often according to the MAP estimate.

 Probabilistic methods for variant calling are based on Bayes' theorem.
-In the context of variant calling, Bayes' Theorem defines the probability of each genotype being the true genotype given the observed data, in terms of the prior probabilities of each possible genotype, and the probability distribution of the data given each possible genotype.
+In the context of variant calling, Bayes' theorem defines the probability of each genotype being the true genotype given the observed data, in terms of the prior probabilities of each possible genotype, and the probability distribution of the data given each possible genotype.
 The formula is: